Mount Buffalo and surrounds activation

 - The Commonwealth Government announced a $61.7 million investment in Australia’s environment, jobs and tourism.
 As part of this package, Parks Victoria received a $3 million grant for conservation works to the historic Mount Buffalo Chalet.

-- The $3 million grant funds conservation works to further repair and protect the Chalet facade, and ensure a wind and watertight external building envelope, compliant with Victorian heritage building regulations.
+- The $3 million grant funds conservation works to further repair and protect the Chalet facade, and ensure a wind and watertight external building envelope.

 New roofed accommodation